General Release of Liability AgreementStartup Law ResourcesEmployment Law, Human ResourcesBusiness Operations

 General Liability Release of Claims

-[Briefly Describe The Incident Which The Party Is Being Released From Liability]
+[Describe The Incident Or Activity For Which The Party Is Being Released From Liability]

-This Release has been read and fully understood by the undersigned and has been explained to me.
+This Release has been carefully read and fully understood by the undersigned.
+The terms have been explained to me and I am freely, knowingly and voluntarily entering into this Release.

 EXECUTED this ____ day of _________________, 20____.